 Surface water, both quality and quantity, is becoming increasingly important to carefully manage.
 It can be a major source of water pollution and peak flows can lead to urban flooding events.
 Tree canopy and restoration plantings can lessen the need for stormwater detention and improve the water quality entering Redmond's waterbodies.
 Runoff in urban areas often contains nitrogen, phosphorous and pet waste.
-Trees have been shown to filter phosphorus out of stormwater.
-A 50-foot strip of undisturbed forests along stream corridors has been shown to reduce nitrate concentrations while creating habitat and lowering stream temperature due to shading.
+Trees have been shown to filter up to 80 percent of phosphorus out of stormwater.
+A 50-foot strip of undisturbed forests along stream corridors has been proven to reduce nitrate concentrations by 75 percent while creating habitat and lowering stream temperature due to shading.